API

 @assert shape(data) == y

-@assert unshaped(y) === data
+@assert unshaped(y) === dataUse unshaped(x) to access data directly.

-See also ShapedAsNTArray
+See also ShapedAsNTArray.

-implements the Tables
+ShapedAsNTArray implements the Tables API.

 Constructors: